yanivharpaz/acs-il-data-guard-oracle-user/README.md

 * Oracle RDBMS Instance up & running on the primary
 * Open port between the servers (default 1521)
-* Oracle RDBMS software installed on both primary and standby
+* Oracle RDBMS software installed on both primary and standby (Oracle client installation is not enough - you need the database server software installation)
 * Copy the password file from the primary to the secondary ($ORACLE_HOME/dbs)
 * Put the sys password on this environment variable: SYS_PASSWORD (set it on oracle_rdbms_config_sample.conf or comment this line if you set it outside)